Identification in Multiple Treatment Models under Discrete Variation: Identification

-where $\Phi$ additionally denotes the distribution function of a standard normal distribution, i.e. take $\bar{F}_x$ to be a bivariate normal copula with correlation parameter $\lambda_x \in [-1,1]$---see \cite{nelsen:07} for examples of various other families of copulas. \end{example}
+where $\Phi$ additionally denotes the distribution function of a standard normal distribution, i.e. a bivariate normal copula with correlation parameter $\lambda_x \in [-1,1]$---see \cite{nelsen:07} for examples of various other families of copulas.
+To ensure Assumption \ref{ass:PS}, we can then take $\mathbf{H}(\lambda)$ to equal the set of all values of $(g,F)$, where $F = \bar{F}(\lambda)$ and $g_{1,z|x} > 0$ for $z \in \mathcal{Z}$ and $x \in \mathcal{X}$.
+It directly follows from Proposition \ref{prop:sequential} that $\mathbf{H}^*(\lambda)$ will be a singleton or empty for each $\lambda \in \mathbf{L}$.
+We note that a restriction such as $U_1 = U_2$, an empirically relevant case as highlighted in Section \ref{sec:selection}, can be accommodated by further restricting $\bar{F}(\lambda)$ to satisfy this requirement.
+For example, in the context of \eqref{eq:normal_copula}, this amounts to simply restricting $\lambda_x = 1$ for $x \in \mathcal{X}$. \end{example}